jio-gl/chaincraft-rust/GITHUB_SETUP.md

 This document outlines the steps needed to properly configure the GitHub repository for the ChainCraft Rust project.

+## Current Workflow Files

+The repository contains two GitHub Actions workflow files:

+1. **ci.yml** - Continuous Integration workflow that runs tests, linting, and other checks on each push and pull request.
+2. **release.yml** - Release workflow that is triggered by tag pushes (v*) to build and publish releases.

 ## Branch Protection Rules

 Set up branch protection for the `main` branch: